I. Litigation for Cruise Line Cases

 This article outlines some basic procedural issues practitioners might face when attempting to litigate a claim against a cruise liner.

 II.
 Procedural Pitfalls Associated with Cruise Line Litigation

 Statute of Limitations

 One of the procedural pitfalls that causes the biggest concerns from a practitioner standpoint is the statute of limitations.
-A statute of limitations gives a party a reasonable amount of time to investigate a potential claim and file suit on said particular claim.
-These statues are generally determined by Florida Law can be different from one claim to another.
+A statute of limitations gives a party a reasonable amount of time to investigate a potential claim and file suit on a said particular claim.
+These statutes are generally determined by Florida Law and can be different from one claim to another.
 For example, in Florida, there is a four-year statute of limitations on personal injury cases; while a wrongful death action is only two years.
-Unfortunately, injuries resulting from the negligence associated with a cruise liner, the statute of limitations is generally governed by the cruise liners contract provisions and are generally on a more limited time-frame.
-For injuries or deaths stemming from negligence associated with a cruise ship, the contract (implied by the purpose of the ticket) typically provides that a passenger provides some sort of notice of a claim to the cruise line themselves within six months and commence a lawsuit within one year.
+Unfortunately, for injuries resulting from the negligence associated with a cruise liner, the statute of limitations is generally governed by the cruise liner’s contract provisions and is generally on a more limited time frame.
+For injuries or deaths stemming from negligence associated with a cruise ship, the contract (implied by the purpose of the ticket) typically provides that a passenger provides some sort of notice of a claim to the cruise line themselves within six months and commences a lawsuit within one year.

 Forum Selection Clauses